Frequently Asked Questions

 A: No. Each agency decides which officers will have access to PATROL.
 However, PATROL is not a train-the-trainer sort of program and many PATROL topics deal with policies that are important agency-wide.
 Therefore, most law enforcement agencies find that enrolling all officers is key to the success of PATROL.
 Because PATROL often replaces other POST training, it is also generally a more cost effective way for law enforcement agencies to meet their training needs.

-Q: How do I subscribe my agency?
+Q: How do I enroll my agency?

 Q: Who should fill out the PATROL subscription and enrollment forms?